 After a brief stop in the charming coastal town Pennan we drove eastwards to explore the area where Speyside whisky is made.
 While we are not much of whisky drinkers we didn’t want to miss out on the most iconic Scottish export.
 Out of all the distilleries along the way we chose Arberlour for a guided tour and had a great time tasting their range and learning about the craft of whisky making.

 After a brief stop in Iverness we headed to the west on magnificent highland roads and found empty beaches and coastlines all to ourselves.

 Our next stops were Inverewe Garden and Plockton.
 Two places that both greatly benefit from the warmth of the Gulf Stream and allow for very unusual vegetation.
 Especially in Plockton it is weird to walk beneath palm trees in the setting of a typical fishing village.

 For me the Isle of Skye combines the best Scotland has to offer on a single island.
 Endless coastlines, rugged mountains and charming fishing villages made me fall in love at once.

 On that day I was hiking on my own because my friend got sick and needed some rest.
 My plan was to hike towards a bay with an abandoned farm but I didn’t really knew what to expect.
 As it turned out this is one of the best places I have ever found.
-After hiking over a few hills I had a clear view of a remote valley with a single farm on it and there, in the ruins of an old greenhouse, somebody built a hammock out of a fishernet.
+After hiking over a few hills close to Kilmarie I had a clear view of a remote valley with a single farm on it and there, in the ruins of an old greenhouse, somebody built a hammock out of a fishernet.
 I stayed for a long time to enjoy the moment just by myself.
 Behind me the mountains of the highlands and the ocean in front of me.